TaskarCenterAtUW/workspaces-stack/README.md

 ### Branch Strategy

 * **main**: day to day work goes here.
+You must commit your feature branch here before deploying.
+If you're creating your own feature branch for new work, create from this.
 * **dev**: current code of the dev environment.
-No commits allowed directly; you'll need to open a PR from main (or your feature branch).
+No commits allowed directly; you'll need to open a PR from main.
 Committing/pushing here causes a deployment to the dev infrastructure.
 * **stage**: current code of the stage environment.
 No commits allowed directly; you'll need to open a PR from dev.
 Committing/pushing here causes a deployment to the stage infrastructure.
 * **prod**: current code of the prod environment.
 No commits allowed directly; you'll need to open a PR from stage.
 Committing/pushing here causes a deployment to the prod infrastructure.